 The next Across The Water concert was in London.
 This one has just eight tracks, but that’s because three of them are quite long.
 The first three songs are solo acoustic, and the last five are with Crazy Horse.
 It’s all good, but Disc 1 is the better show.

 All but the last track on Disc 3 are previously released.
-Most of them are studio songs from Hitchhiker and live solo recordings from Songs For Judy.
+Most of them are solo studio songs from Hitchhiker and solo live recordings from Songs For Judy.
+The two live performances Young provided for The Band’s Last Waltz film are included.

 Imagine sitting in a room while Neil Young plays acoustic guitar and sings about a dozen new songs for Linda Ronstadt & Nicolette Larson.
 As they get to know the songs a bit, Linda and Nicolette lightly add some harmonies.
 That’s this recording done at a table in Ronstadt’s Malibu home in 1977.
 These are not completed definitive versions of the songs, but there is a kind of magic to hearing them coming to life.
 Even in this casual setting, Neil’s guitar playing is impressive.